StackVista/stackstate-docs/use/concepts/health-state.md

 {% hint style="success" "self-hosted info" %}

-You can set up a [custom health synchronization](../../configure/health/health-synchronization.md) to integrate with external monitoring systems that are not supported out of the box.
+You can set up a [custom health synchronization](../../configure/health/health-synchronization.md) to integrate with external monitoring systems that aren't supported out of the box.
 {% endhint %}

 ## Health state types